Kurma: Puranas

 The Bhagavata Purana describes the form of Vishnu as Ajita, the son of Vairaja and Sambhuti, who assumed the form of the tortoise to rescue Mandara from drowning.
 He is further called the first tortoise.
 In another instance, it states that the ocean tides are a result of the breathing of Kurma, who had become drowsy due to the scratching of Mandara on his back.

 Samudra Manthana is alluded briefly in the Kurma Purana, the Linga Purana, the Brahma Vaivarta Purana and the Shiva Purana.

 Variations in these narratives alter the number and order of the divine articles appearing from the churning of the ocean.
 The number ranges from 9 to the popular list of 14.
-The common list includes the poison Halahala (Kalakuta), Varuni (Sura) - goddess of liquor, the divine horse Uchhaishravas, the gem Kaustubha, the goddess Lakshmi (Sri), the Apsaras, the cow of plenty Surabhi, the white elephant Airavata and Dhanavantri with the pot of amrita (sometimes enumerated as two objects).
-Other objects include the umbrella of Varuna, earrings taken by Indra for his mother Aditi, the bow of Vishnu Sharanga, the conch of Vishnu (Shankha), Nidra - the goddess of sloth, Alakshmi or Jyestha - the goddess of misfortune and the Tulasi plant.
+The common list includes the poison Halahala (Kalakuta), Varuni (Sura) - goddess of liquor, the divine horse Uchhaishravas, the gem Kaustubha, the goddess Lakshmi (Sri), the Apsaras, the cow of plenty Surabhi, the white elephant Airavata and Dhanvantari with the bowl of amrita (sometimes enumerated as two objects).
+Other objects include the umbrella of Varuna, earrings taken by Indra for his mother Aditi, the bow of Vishnu, Sharanga, the conch of Vishnu (Shankh), Nidra - the goddess of sloth, Alakshmi or Jyestha - the goddess of misfortune and the Parijatha plant.

-In the Matsya Purana, Vishnu states that his form the world turtle Kurma, which supports all the worlds on his back, be requested by the gods to aid in the Samudra Manthana.
+In the Matsya Purana, Vishnu requests his form of world turtle Kurma, which supports all the worlds on his back, to help the gods in the churning of the ocean.
 Kurma is placed in Patala as the base of Mount Mandara.
 The Shiva Purana explicitly praises Vishnu as the world turtle who supports the Earth.
 The Brahma Vaivarta Purana states the serpent Shesha who supports the universe over his hoods, sits on Kurma, who lies in the wind or the waters.

 The Vishnu Purana narrative of Vishnu's boar avatar Varaha alludes to the Matsya and Kurma avatars, saying that Brahma (identified with Narayana, an epithet transferred to Vishnu) took these forms in previous kalpas.